aiventures/image_meta/readme.md

 * **util** datetime calculations, binary search in list, ...
 * **controller** bundling logic into helper methods ...

+All features are showcased in a sample project using Jupyter Notebooks: [image_meta_sample](https://github.com/aiventures/image_meta_sample)

 Caveat: Mind the usage terms from Nominatim https://operations.osmfoundation.org/policies/nominatim/ !
 So reverse search is only accceptable for a small amount of requests!